KOBonilla/KOBonilla/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/KOBonilla/MyPortfolio](https://github.com/KOBonilla/MyPortfolio)

-- 💬 Ask me about **Being a DAD, being a Barber, or being in the Navy!**
+- 💬 Ask me about **being a DAD, being a Barber, or being in the Navy!**

 - 📫 How to reach me **KhaboTech@gmail.com**